 The Davidson Honors College administers the Presidential Leadership Scholarships for incoming freshmen, and several other scholarship programs for currently enrolled students.
 For further information about these scholarship programs, contact the Honors College.
 Honors students and those transferring from other institutions are eligible for the general scholarship program.
 For further information, contact the Financial Aid Office.

 Admission to the DHC

 Students applying to the Davidson Honors College should show evidence of academic talent and motivation.
 Generally, a minimum high school GPA of 3.5 is expected, as well as an ACT score of 27 or higher, or SAT combined score of 1260.
 These criteria are not absolute, and highly motivated students are encouraged to apply.

 Applications are particularly welcomed from older or non-traditional students and students from varied racial and ethnic backgrounds.
 College transfer students with a record of strong academic performance (GPA of 3.5 or higher) also are welcome to apply.
 The Davidson Honors College Application must be postmarked or submitted online by the first Friday in December.
 Note that all applicants to the Davidson Honors College also must complete a separate application for admission to the University of Montana-Missoula.

 The Presidential Leadership Scholarships are the University of Montana's premier academic scholarships, recognizing outstanding talent, academic performance, leadership, and contribution to the community.
 These awards are renewable for four years, subject to satisfactory performance by the student.
 Each scholarship includes a full or partial tuition waiver, the value of which varies according to the amount of tuition each year.

-All Davidson Honors College applications for admission received by of each year will be considered for the Presidential Leadership Scholarship.
+All Davidson Honors College applications for admission received by the first Friday in December of each year will be considered for the Presidential Leadership Scholarship.